CodeAndCake/TeamBuildingBot/README.md

 > Heroku (pronounced her-OH-koo) is a cloud application platform.

-This means that instead of running your bot from the Terminal on your computer, you can deploy it to Heroku and it will tweet from there!
+This means that instead of running your bot from the Terminal on your computer, you can deploy it to Heroku and it will tweet from there, however many times you want (per hour, day, week..)!

 1. Go to [Heroku](https://signup.heroku.com) and sign up for a free account.
 * When asked to specify your primary development language, pick `Node.js`